bio-ontology-research-group/DL2Vec/README.md

 If one of these two mandatory files is missing, an error message will be displayed <br>
 you can also specify the following optional arguments:<br>
-1. `-h`, --help show the help message and exit
+1. `-h/--help` show the help message and exit
 2. `-window_size` : window size for Word2Vec
 3. `-mincount` minimum count value for Word2Vec
 4. `-entity_list`: the entity file in which each entity need to start the random walk and generate the embedding